open-education-hub/web-security/web-basics-browser-security-model/README.md

 - **Addressing:** resources on the web are located using the URI/URL addressing scheme.
 Possible vulnerabilities here include a misconfigured web server that allows viewing application-specific files, or worse, that allows accessing other files on the host machine.
 While this information leakage is not very dangerous by itself, it may be used as an intermediary stage for other attacks.
 You can read more about URLs here [[1]](https://skorks.com/2010/05/what-every-developer-should-know-about-urls/).

 - **Request methods:** HTTP communication is done by using methods, also called HTTP verbs.
 The most used methods are GET, POST, PUT and DELETE.
-GET method is read-only and is used to retrieve data from the server.
-DELETE request is used to remove the specified resource from the server.
-PUT method is used to modify an entire resource.
+The GET method is read-only and is used to retrieve data from the server.
+A DELETE request is used to remove the specified resource from the server.
+The PUT method is used to modify an entire resource.
 POST requests are used to create new resources.
 You can find more information about all methods here [[2]](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

 While the client is provided with HTML, JavaScript, CSS pages, modern web applications are implemented using general-purpose scripting or programming languages, e.g. PHP, Java, Python, Ruby, etc. and centralize their data using database systems such as MySQL.
 Faulty back-end code can in itself provide a more dangerous attack surface to potentially malicious clients.